Cucumber Fertilizer & Growing Guide

 Today we take a look at Cucumbers.
 Want to know what type of fertilizer to use on cucumber plants?
 Watering instructions?
 Row spacing?
 Do you need to know how soon you should plant?
 Then read on!

-I can’t say it enough, wait AT LEAST two weeks after your last possible frost date!
+I can’t say it enough… Watch your calendar!
+Learn to wait AT LEAST two weeks after your last possible frost date before starting cucumbers or tomatoes!
 Give your plants at least 40″ of space, with 60″ being ideal.
-If you’re planting in rows with plenty of space in between the rows, you can plant as close as 9″ apart.
+If you’re planting in rows with plenty of space in between the rows, you can plant cucumbers as close as 9″ apart.
 Thin to 18″ within the first few weeks.

-Plant each seed at a depth of 1″ and gently water in.
+Place each cucumber seed at a depth of 1 inches and gently water in.
 You might want to soak your seeds in a warm (80 degrees) spot for a few hours prior to planting.
 Trellising is highly advisable.
 These plants love to grow up, and it’s highly efficient to use the vertical space in your garden.

 Trellis if possible – mulch, but beware slugs!